What Gives Leaves Their Fall Color?

 The green chlorophyll pigments are delicate and break down quickly.
 In the growing season, chlorophyll is constantly being made, so the leaves are green.
 But as the days get shorter, broad-leaf trees get ready to shed their leaves before entering winter dormancy and stop making chlorophyll.
 These delicate molecules degrade, and since they’re not replaced, the leaves lose their green color.

 The yellow xanthophylls are not quite as delicate, so when the green colors break down, the yellows become more conspicuous.
 Beech trees, like those in Bluebell Wood and in the Native Flora Garden, and willows, like those along the brook near the Monocot Border, have leaves rich in xanthophylls, so they turn bright or golden yellow.
 Sugar maple leaves also contain high levels of xanthophylls, so they also turn yellow before the anthocyanins start to dominate and their red emerges.
-Visit the northern end of the Native Flora Garden to see this metamorphosis in the sugar maple there.
+Visit the Japanese Hill-and-Pond Garden or the northern end of the Native Flora Garden to see this metamorphosis in the sugar maples there.

 Anthocyanins develop in the leaf as the sugars build up in the cells.
 The leaf veins, which would normally carry the sugars away, get clogged with sugar.
 In the presence of light, the sugars react with proteins in the leaf to form the red pigments.
 Sometimes the red pigments can develop even while the leaves are still green, as they do in tupelos and red maples, the first trees to develop fall color.